Power series solution of differential equations: Nonlinear equations

 A limitation of the power series solution shows itself in this example.
 A numeric solution of the problem shows that the function is smooth and always decreasing to the left of $\eta = 1$, and zero to the right.
 At $\eta = 1$, a slope discontinuity exists, a feature which the power series is incapable of rendering, for this reason the series solution continues decreasing to the right of $\eta = 1$ instead of suddenly becoming zero.
+It is possible, however, that the power series solution can be reconstructed as either a resummation (such as an Euler resummation) or approximant (such as a Padé approximant) in order to circumvent issues caused by singularities, as well as other issues such as a slow rate of convergence.